 - 83 per cent of those who have a stroke and make it to hospital will now survive.

 - Stroke can happen at any age.
 Stroke among people under 65 is increasing.

-Watch the Stroke Month 2015: What is Stroke Video or visit: http://www.heartandstroke.com for more informaiton.
+Watch the What is Stroke Video or visit: www.heartandstroke.com for more information.